OpenDreamProject/OpenDream/README.md

 For more information or if you'd like to contribute, join our [Discord server](https://discord.gg/UScStz6hnQ).

-A detailed description of differences with BYOND can be found [here](https://github.com/OpenDreamProject/OpenDream/wiki/Differences-Between-OpenDream-and-BYOND). **Note that OpenDream cannot connect to BYOND servers, and BYOND's client cannot connect to OpenDream servers.** There is no cross-project compatibility other than being able to migrate from BYOND to OpenDream with minimal effort.
+A detailed description of differences with BYOND can be found [here](https://github.com/OpenDreamProject/OpenDream/wiki/Differences-Between-OpenDream-and-BYOND). **Note that an OpenDream client cannot connect to BYOND servers, and BYOND's client cannot connect to OpenDream servers.** There is no cross-project compatibility other than being able to migrate from BYOND to OpenDream with minimal effort.

 ## Running